hojulian/fido/docs/docs/reference/fido/simulation/simulation.md

 container containing the `Simulator`, `World`, and `Robot` needed for the simulation.
 Once the container is started, it will first build all the packages in the directory using catkin_make.
-Then, fido will start the simulation by launching the launch file on a seperate thread.
+Then, fido will start the simulation by launching the launch file on a separate thread.
 Once the launch file is ready, fido will create apersistent connection with ROS master running in the container using rosbridge.

-If the simulation is initialized, it will simply call `start()` of the undelying simulator.
+If the simulation is initialized, it will simply call `start()` of the underlying simulator.

 ### ros